zhangkangbin/C_Study/1English/sentence.md

 I really love doing cardio exercise.
-Doing cardio is my daily routine, which helps me burn calories, slim down and keep fit.
+Doing cardio is my daily routine, which helps me burn calories, slim down and keep fit，more efficient.
 If you prefer exercise too, we can exercise together.

 If you keep exercising, it will make you more efficient.